Visit Bears Ears National Monument

 Vandalism of petroglyphs and pictographs erases stories of ancient people and destroys the experience for future visitors.

-Vandalism of rock art erases stories of ancient people and destroys the experience for future visitors.
-Enjoy it only with your eyes.
+Natural oils on your hands damage these delicate images.
+Vandalism of petroglyphs and pictographs erases stories of ancient people and destroys the experience for future visitors.

 Historic and prehistoric structures can be easily damaged.
 Please refrain from touching, leaning, standing or climbing on any structures, no matter how solid they look.